A hotpot is a little like a pie with a scalloped potato topping, this chicken hotpot features a mustard sauce and lots of leeks and carrots.

 If you are looking to scale this recipe upwards the amounts all scale linearly very well.
 However, you do not need to increase the cooking time in a linear fashion.

-You should be able to cook, this recipe in the same amount of time so long as you cook it in a casserole dish 5-6cm deep.
+You should be able to cook this recipe in the same amount of time when scaled up.
+So long as you cook it in a casserole dish 5-6cm deep.